What we expect from Amazon's holiday product showcase

-Amazon will likely work to address the unique needs of customers today while keeping an eye toward a post-pandemic future during its annual product launch event on Thursday.
+Amazon will likely work to address the unique needs of today's customers while keeping an eye toward a post-pandemic future during its annual product launch event on Thursday.
 The event, which kicks off at 10 a.m.
-PT, is invite-only, but the public can follow along in real-time by checking reporters' Twitter feeds, Amazon's releases and, of course, CNET.
+PT, is invite-only, but the public can follow along in real time by checking Amazon's releases and keeping an eye on this article, which will be updated with new tweets about the latest announcements.

 The event is an important way for Amazon to generate excitement just ahead of the holiday season and -- for the first time ever -- Prime Day.
-(The annual sale is usually held in July but is slated to start on Oct.
+(The annual sale is usually held in July, but this year is slated to start on Oct.
 13.)
 The company will likely work to address privacy concerns, which were a big storyline in 2019 for both Ring and Alexa.

-Heading into the event, we brought together a handful of our reviewers and reporters who've tracked Amazon's hardware work for years to provide some insight for what to expect.
+Before the event started, we brought together a handful of our reviewers and reporters who've tracked Amazon's hardware work for years to provide some insight into what to expect.
+Check out our preview below.

 --Ben Fox Rubin